thegenemyers/ONEcode/Format-description.md

 should be specified in the header of a file so that memory allocation can be performed once at the start by the reader if desired.

-4. There should be a VGP tool that translates the ASCII format to a terse, indexable binary form and another that inverts this conversion, as well as a code-level interface to the binary encoding.
+4. There should be a generic tool that translates the ASCII format to a terse, indexable binary form and another that inverts this conversion, as well as a code-level interface to the binary encoding.

 5. The ASCII form should not be overly verbose.
 It is not primarily for human consumption, but must be easily interpretable by a human being when and if they need to look at the data.